 Torts fall into three main categories:

-Intentional torts: when one party intentionally engages in activity that causes damage or personal injury to an individual.
+When one party intentionally engages in activity that causes damage or personal injury to an individual.
 Examples of intentional torts include:

-Negligent torts: when one party carelessly acts in a way that causes injury to another party; not deliberately.
+When one party carelessly acts in a way that causes injury to another party; not deliberately.
 Examples of negligent torts include:

-Strict liability torts: when a party has liability without another party needing to prove fault or negligence.
+When a party has liability without another party needing to prove fault or negligence.
 Also called “absolute liability,” its most common application occurs when a defective consumer product causes injury.
 Examples of strict liability torts include:

 Abnormally dangerous activities encompass a wide variety of items ranging from blasting to the transportation and storage of hazardous materials.